tanyaclement/cpcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_12)**
 #### For discussion
 - Clement, T. and McLaughlin, S. “Measured Applause: Toward a Cultural Analysis of Audio Collections.”
 Cultural Analytics, vol. 1, no. 1, 2016. [http://culturalanalytics.org/2016/05/measured-applause-toward-a-cultural-analysis-of-audio-collections/](http://culturalanalytics.org/2016/05/measured-applause-toward-a-cultural-analysis-of-audio-collections/)

-- Neff, Gina, Tanweer, Anissa, Fiore-Gartland, Brittany, Osburn, Laura  Critique and Contribute: A Practice-Based Framework for Improving Critical Data Studies and Data Science. *Big Data* 5, no. 2, 2017.

 - Ramsay, Stephen.
 “Chapter 3: Potential Readings.”
 In *Reading Machines: Toward an Algorithmic Criticism*, 33–57.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2011.
 - Seaver, Nick ["Algorithms as culture: Some tactics for the ethnography of algorithmic systems"](http://journals.sagepub.com/doi/10.1177/2053951717738104) Big Data and Society.
 9 Nov.
 2017
 - Hammond, Adam.
 "The double bind of validation: distant reading and the digital humanities' 'trough of disillusionment." *Literature Compass* 14, no. 8 (August 1, 2017): no. pg.
 - Jockers, Matthew Lee.
 “Chapter 8: Theme.”
 In *Macroanalysis: Digital Methods and Literary History*, 118–53.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2013.

 ### Assignment
 [Discussion post](https://utexas.instructure.com/courses/1216881/discussion_topics)

 ##### [▸ In-class outline](week-12.md)